IKNL/vantage6-docs/usage/running-the-server/server-configuration.md

 ---
-description: In this section you will learn how to configure and run the server.
+description: In this section you will learn how to configure the server.
 ---

 # Configuration

 ## Preliminaries
 It is assumed that the Python package `vantage6` has been successfully installed \(see [Dockerized installation](../../installation/dockerized-installation.md) if necessary\).

-## Options

-Configuration of the server can be done either through the command line or by creating a custom YAML configuration file.
-Both options will be detailed below.

-{% hint style="danger" %}
-Make sure that the database URI is understood by SQLAlchemy.
-See [here](https://docs.sqlalchemy.org/en/latest/core/engines.html#database-urls) for more information.
-{% endhint %}

-### 🧙♂ Configuration Using the Wizard
+## 🧙♂ Configuration Using the Wizard

 The most straight forward way of creating a new server configuration is using the command `vserver new` in Python which allows you to configure the most basic settings.
 See the image below to get an overview of what happens.
+And see [parameter description](#parameter-description) for an explanation of the parameters.

 ![Configuring a new server using the wizard](../../.gitbook/assets/annotation-2019-06-13-112656.png)

 By default the `configuration-file` is stored at system level, which makes this configuration available for _all_ users.
 In case you want to use a user directory you can add the `--user` flag.

 To update a configuration you need to modify the created YAML file.
 To see where this file is located you can use the command `vserver files` .
 Do not forget to specify the flag `--system` in the case of a system-wide configuration or the flag `--user` in case of a user-level configuration.

-### 👩🔬 Configuration Using a Custom YAML File
+## 👩🔬 Configuration Using a Custom YAML File

 The configuration wizard outputs a YAML file that can be used by the server.
 It is also possible to create this YAML file by hand.
 An example of the structure of this file is shown [below](server-configuration.md#configuration-file-structure).

 While it's technically possible to store the configuration files anywhere on your machine, it is _highly_ recommended to use the default **vantage6** system \(or user\) folder; this is done automatically if you use the [wizard](server-configuration.md#configure-using-the-wizard).
 The location of this folder depends on the operating system used \(see the table below\).